You’re going to love these moon phase activities for upper elementary and middle school!

 - Where would the moon be in order for the observer to see a full moon?

-- Where would be moon be in order for the observer to see a new moon?
+- Where would the moon be in order for the observer to see a new moon?

 - How would you position yourself so that the observer sees a first quarter moon?